-- Events generated from the IoT data sources are sent to the stream ingestion layer through Azure HDInsight Kafka as a stream of messages.
-HDInsight Kafka stores streams of data in topics for a configurable amount of time.
+- Events generated from the IoT data sources are sent to the stream ingestion layer through Azure IoT Hub as a stream of messages.
+Azure IoT Hub stores streams of data in partitions for a configurable amount of time.

-- Kafka consumer, Azure Databricks, picks up the message in real time from the Kafka topic, to process the data based on the business logic and can then send to Serving layer for storage.
+- Azure Databricks picks up the message in real time from IoT Hub, processes the data based on the business logic and sends the data to Serving layer for storage.

-- Downstream storage services, like Azure Cosmos DB, Azure SQL Data warehouse, or Azure SQL DB, will then be a data source for presentation and action layer.
+- Downstream storage services, like Azure Cosmos DB, Azure SQL Data warehouse, or Azure SQL DB, will store the IoT data, plus any transactional data, and be a data source for presentation and action layer.

 IoT device-generated events (data or messages) are ingested, processed, and then stored for further analysis, presentation, and action, using the following Azure components:

 - Azure Databricks is located in the transformation and analytics layer.
-Databricks notebooks implement a Kafka consumer API to read the data from the Kafka topic.
+Databricks uses the azure-eventhubs-spark_2.11:2.3.6 Maven library to connect to IoT Hub's Event Hub compatible endpoint.